Skip to main content

 There are many different regulations, taxes and fees to account for when calculating your mortgage amounts and monthly payments.
 While some of these variables are the same across Canada, others can vary in different provinces and territories.

-Canada-wide mortgage regulations are set by the Ministry of Finance and OSFI to help protect homebuyers and lenders alike.
-These regulations include guidelines on minimum down payments, debt ratios, maximum amortization periods as well as mortgage default insurance (often known as CMHC insurance).
+Canada-wide mortgage regulations are set by the Ministry of Finance and Canada’s banking regulator, the Office of the Superintendent of Financial Institutions (OSFI) to help protect home buyers and lenders alike.
+These organizations create and enforce guidelines for mortgage borrowing in Canada, including minimum down payments, borrower debt ratios, the maximum length for amortization periods, as well as the criteria for mortgage default insurance (often referred to as CMHC insurance).

 Here are the key regulations you need to be aware of, and that are included in the BC mortgage calculator above:

-• The maximum amortization is 25 years for down payments under 20% and 35 years for higher down payments.
+- The maximum amortization at federally-regulated financial institutions is 25 years for down payments under 20% and 30 years for higher down payments (though alternative lenders may offer an amortization period of 35 years).

-• Mortgage default insurance - also called CMHC insurance - must be purchased for down payments between 5% and 20%.
+- Mortgage default insurance - also called CMHC insurance - must be taken out by borrowers who’ve made a down payment between 5% and 20% on their home purchase.
 Visit our CMHC insurance page to learn more.

 Regulations, taxes and fees specific to British Columbia